Scotty Moore: Last years and death

 Moore had to give up playing guitar a few years before his death because of arthritis.
 Quite likely his last appearance on a recording came as a guest on the 2011 album 61 & 49 by the Mike Eldred Trio.
 That group's leader, guitarist Mike Eldred, had been a friend of Moore's since the early 1990s.
 As a member of Lee Rocker's Big Blue, Eldred also helped bring Moore (then semi-retired) aboard as a guest on that group's first album.

 Moore died on June 28, 2016, in Nashville, Tennessee, at the age of 84.

-Compositions
+Songwriting

 Scotty Moore co-wrote the songs "My Kind of Carrying On" and "Now She Cares No More" which were released as Sun 202 on Sun Records in 1954 when he was a member of the group Doug Poindexter and the Starlite Wranglers with Bill Black as the double bass player.
 He co-wrote the instrumental "Have Guitar Will Travel" in 1958 with Bill Black, which was released as a 45 single, 107, on the Fernwood Records label.